EuroLinux/eurolinux-migration-scripts/README.md

   running non-interactively.
 - `-u` to specify your EuroMan username
 - `-p` to specify your EuroMan password
+- `-l` to specify a custom path for a logfile the script will create
 - `-r` to use your custom .repo file which points to your own local EuroLinux mirror
 - `-w` to remove all detectable non-EuroLinux components such as packages from